About This Collection

 Come Hell or High Water: The Battle for Turkey Creek

-Follow the journey of Derrick Evans, who moves home to Mississippi when the graves of his ancestors are bulldozed to make way for sprawling Gulfport.
-Derrick and his neighbors stand up to corporate interests and politicians, and face Hurricane Katrina and the BP oil disaster to protect the community and fight for environmental justice.
+The journey of citizen-turned-activist, Derrick Evans, begins when the graves of his ancestors are bulldozed to make way for sprawling Gulfport, MS. Derrick and his neighbors decide to stand up to corporate interests and politicians.
+Later, they face Hurricane Katrina and the BP oil disaster in order to protect the community and fight for environmental justice.